Did you know that BookBub is currently Amazon’s #1 competition?

 #3 – Immediate sales boost across additional book titles (and back list sales)

-Following a featured deal, authors report huge boost in sales, not just from the title featured in the deal but across other books in the series or in the author’s funnel.
+Following a featured deal, authors report a huge boost in sales, not just from the title featured in the deal but across other books in the series or in the author’s funnel.
 The cost an author invests in the deal is made back 10-50x and often much higher as the cases are reported.

 #4 – Hit the New York Times Bestseller list…

 Sounds like a dream?
 Lots of books have hit the NYT bestseller list after a featured deal.
 Yes, it is possible.
 There is also the USA today and Wallstreet Journal bestseller lists to consider.